dragonflydb/documentation/docs/command-reference/strings/bitcount.md

 ## Introduction

-`BITCOUNT` is a Redis/Dragonfly command used to count the number of set bits (i.e., bits with value 1) in a string.
+In Dragonfly, as well as in Redis and Valkey, the `BITCOUNT` command is used to count the number of set bits (i.e., bits with value `1`) in a string.
 It is particularly useful for efficiently performing bitwise operations and can be used in scenarios like tracking user activity, feature flags, or implementing bloom filters.

 ## Syntax